 Radio: This broadcast can be heard live on SIRIUS Satellite Radio (channel 129).

-Series Facts: This is the eighth meeting between Notre Dame and Florida State.
-The Seminoles lead the all-time series 5‑2.
+Series Facts: This is the first meeting between Notre Dame and Louisville.

 Coaches: Notre Dame — Brian Kelly (44‑18, fifth season); Louisville — Bobby Petrino (90‑33, 10th season).